jaca230/teststand_daq_manual/docs/installing_and_building.md

-# Installing and building g-2 modified DAQ
+# Installing and Running g-2 modified DAQ
 ## Overview

 The g-2 modified DAQ software repurposes the DAQ software used for g-2 to be slightly more flexible.
 It allows for readout and communication with hardware described in the [Hardware Overview](hardware_overview.md) page.